Carla Hudson Kam

 Research Interests

-First and second language acquisition, developmental language production and processing, gesture and language learning and processing, non-linguistic constraints on language learning and language form, language contact and language change
+Acquisition of syntax and morphology, word learning (especially abstract meanings), language and early literacy development, gesture and language learning and processing, non-linguistic constraints on language learning and language form, language contact and language change

 Courses Recently Taught